Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Preview_2022_09.md

 ## Rules

-The following rules are included within `Azure.Preview_2022_09`.
+The following rules are included within the `Azure.Preview_2022_09` baseline.
 This baseline includes a total of 3 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------